Worldev/Searcher/README.md

 # Searcher
-A easy GUI tool for non-programming people to help searching in the Internet
+An easy GUI tool for non-programming people to help searching in the Internet